DESCRIPTION OF PROGRAM

 However, applicants interested in University or Department based awards must first complete the universal FASFA application form with UMES the designated recipient.
 A minimum 3.00 GPA and a minimum SAT of 1000 are basic qualification for Honors Program consideration which covers all expenses of Tuition.
 Similar qualifications are minimum for the Marriott Foundation scholarship of $5,000 per annum. .Graduates from Hospitality related Magnet High Schools are especially encouraged to apply.
 Direct Industry awards are abundantly available from the sophomore year.

-In addition to the Bachelors of Science in Hotel & Restaurant Management (HRM), the Department offers the Bachelor of Science in Professional Golf Management (PGM) as well as minors in Culinary Arts, Travel/Tourism, Food and Beverage Management, and Hotel Administration.
+In addition to the Bachelors of Science in Hospitality and Tourism Management (HTM), the Department offers the Bachelor of Science in Professional Golf Management (PGM) as well as minors in Culinary Arts, Travel/Tourism, Food and Beverage Management, and Hotel Administration.

 EXTRA CURRICULAR ACTIVITIES